waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 So we could have a verb phrase that's just a single word, like the word, walked, or we could have a verb phrase that is an entire phrase, something like saw the city, as an entire verb phrase.
 `8:43`

+A sentence, meanwhile, we might then define as a noun phrase followed by a verb phrase.
+`S -> NP VP`
-`A sentence, meanwhile, we might then define as a noun phrase followed by a verb phrase.` And so this would allow us to generate a sentence like, she saw the city, an entire sentence made up of a noun phrase, which is just the word she, and then a verb phrase, which is saw the city.
+ And so this would allow us to generate a sentence like, she saw the city, an entire sentence made up of a noun phrase, which is just the word she, and then a verb phrase, which is saw the city.
 Saw, which is a verb, and then, the city, which itself, is also a noun phrase.

 And so if we could give these rules to a computer, explaining to it what nonterminal symbols could be replaced by what other symbols, then a computer could take a sentence and begin to understand the structure of that sentence.